“[Spectrum] has become a go-to place for contemporary fare”

 4) Indonesian gamelan samples and structures

-He has studied music in a number of settings, including theory, musicology and psychoacoustics courses at UCLA, composition at the Darmstadt IMD during the Summers of 2014 and 2016, and Indonesian gamelan composition / performance in Bali and Java during Summer 2015.
+He has studied music in a number of settings, including theory, musicology and psychoacoustics courses at UCLA, composition at the Darmstadt IMD during the Summers of 2014, 2016 and 2018 as well as Indonesian gamelan composition / performance in Bali and Java during Summer 2015.

 Glenn holds an MD with Distinction in Research from the University of Michigan, and a PhD in neuroscience from UCLA.
 His dissertation was on human deep-brain responses to musical stimuli.
 He grudgingly admits that diet and exercise are more important than the pharmaceutical industry to the health of most individuals.
 He has a black belt in karate and has run 14 marathons, most recently Bangalore, India in December 2017.